khushi04-sharma/Comys_Hackathon5_2025_Task_B/README.md

 <div align="center">
   <img src="Screenshot 2025-07-01 192607.png" alt="Distance Formula"/>
 </div>
 Triplet loss is a way to teach a machine-learning model how to recognize the similarity or differences between items.
 It uses groups of three items, called triplets, which consist of an anchor item, a similar item (positive), and a dissimilar item (negative).
 The goal is to make the model understand that the anchor is closer to the positive than the negative item.
-This helps the model distinguish between similar and dissimilar items more effectively.This aligns with the approach in ["Triplet Loss"](https://www.researchgate.net/publication/357529033_Triplet_Loss)
+This helps the model distinguish between similar and dissimilar items more effectively.This aligns with the approach in Triplet Loss.

 Triplet Loss Implementation
 The standard triplet loss with a margin α: